lsds/intravisor/runtime/musl-lkl/lkl/Documentation/networking/can.rst

             printf("%02X ", cfd.data[i]);

-When reading with size CANFD_MTU only returns CAN_MTU bytes that have been received from the socket a Classical CAN frame has been read into the provided CAN FD structure.
+When reading with size CANFD_MTU only returns CAN_MTU bytes that have been received from the socket a legacy CAN frame has been read into the provided CAN FD structure.
 Note that the canfd_frame.flags data field is not specified in the struct can_frame and therefore it is only valid in CANFD_MTU sized CAN FD frames.